pypsa-meets-earth/pypsa-earth/doc/how_to_validate.rst

 ..
 TODO add a list of actions needed to do the validation

-Data workflow is PyPSA-Earth allows to extract all the data needed to build your energy model from global open data sources.
-An example of the validation procedure is available in the `Nigeria validation <https://github.com/pypsa-meets-earth/documentation/blob/main/notebooks/validation/validation_nigeria.ipynb>`_ notebook.
+To validate the data obtained with PyPSA-Earth, we recommend to go through the procedure here detailed.
+An exampled of the validation procedure is available in the `Nigeria validation <https://github.com/pypsa-meets-earth/documentation/blob/main/notebooks/validation/validation_nigeria.ipynb>`_ notebook.
 Public information on the power system of Nigeria are compared to those obtained from the PyPSA-Earth model.

 Simulation procedure
 ===================================